CRM integration: what it is and how to make it work with buyer intent data

 Field completeness: Required fields that enable routing rules and scoring logic

-Firmographic and Technographic Enrichment
+Firmographic and technographic enrichment

 Firmographic data (industry, employee count, revenue) enables proper segmentation and ICP filtering.
 When an intent signal arrives, enrichment checks if the account matches your target profile.
 If it does, the signal activates.